ducati,750,900,SS,GTS,GT,Sport,Darmah,MHR,Italian,motorcycle

 Pantah 600 Police - small

-F1A - Jeff Kilinski backside
+F1A backside

-750 F1 4 page original sales brochure - Steve Frew
+750 F1 4 page original sales brochure

-F1 Prototype - Niclas Cederlund
+F1 Prototype

 This was an idea of Luca's to share some authentic Italian recipes with some authentic Italian bike nuts.
 He's translating and sending me recipes that his girlfriend Antonia makes, Sue and I are trying them, and then posting them here.
 The ones we have tried so far are excellent, there are perks to doing this website.